Xon/XenForo-ConversationImprovements/README.md

 #Installing for large forums

-For large forums, try manually adding all the columns in a single step:
+For large forums, please try manually adding all the columns in a single step.
+This took upto 5 minutes for 1.3 million conversation messages (compressed).

 For Like support & edit support:
 ```